-The white grape variety (also Faber, Alzey p.
-10375) is a new variety between Chardonnay x Müller-Thurgau according to DNA analyses published in 2012.
-The maternity of Pinot Blanc ( Weißburgunder) indicated in the breeding list has been found to be wrong.
-The cross was made in 1929 by the breeder Georg Scheu (1879-1949) at the State Institute for Vine Breeding in Alzey (Rhineland-Palatinate).
-The plant variety protection was granted in 1967.
+The white grape variety is a new breed between Chardonnay x Müller-Thurgau.
+According to DNA analyses carried out in 2013, the maternity of Pinot Blanc ( Weißburgunder) indicated in the breeding list has been proven to be incorrect.
+Synonyms or breeding numbers are Alzey 10375, AZ 10375, Faber and S. 10375.
+The crossbreeding was carried out in 1929 by the breeder Georg Scheu (1879-1949) at the State Institute for Vine Breeding in Alzey (Rhineland-Palatinate).
+Plant variety protection was granted in 1967.
 The early ripening, high-yielding vine produces golden yellow wines with pronounced acidity and subtle muscatel.
 In 2008, some wineries launched an initiative "Relaunch F" to give the increasingly forgotten Faberrebe a new image and to revive it.
-The variety is cultivated almost exclusively in Germany on 551 hectares of vineyards, with a sharply declining trend.
-There is also a small area under cultivation in England (4 hectares).
-In 2010, a total of 555 hectares of vines were planted (Kym Anderson statistics).
+In 2018, however, only 270 hectares of vineyard area were designated in Germany, with a continuing strong downward trend (D-STATIS).